Skip to main content

 • Profile name must be alphanumeric with hyphens (no leading/trailing hyphens)

-• --extends target must exist as a built-in or user profile
+• --extends target must exist as a preset, pack, or user profile

 • --groups are checked against the embedded policy groups